 Under freehold ownership, you own the land and any structures on the land (with some rare exceptions).
-If you want to renovate or build, you need to consult with the council and may need permission from your neighbours, but you’re generally in control of your own property.
+If you want to renovate or build, you need to consult with the council and may need permission from your neighbours if your plans may affect them, but you’re generally in control of your own property.

 Cross leases can be more difficult.
 Under this form of ownership, you own a share of the freehold property title, along with other cross leaseholders.
 You also own a leasehold interest in your specific house.
 The leasehold aspect is more symbolic than anything – most are set for 999 years, with a nominal rent set at 10c a year.

 The complications come in when you consider your cross lease neighbours.
-You’re essentially sharing ownership with one or more other leaseholders.
-You are in charge of your own dwelling, of course, but the surrounding land may include shared spaces such as driveways.
-Many changes and renovations need to be agreed on by all parties before they go ahead.
+You essentially share ownership with one or more other leaseholders.
+You are in charge of your own dwelling but the surrounding land may include shared spaces such as driveways.
+Many changes and renovations need to be agreed on by all cross lease parties before they go ahead.

 Boundaries, buildings, and covering bases

 Unlike a freehold title, a cross lease doesn’t include defined boundaries between you and your fellow leaseholders.
-In some circumstances, this can be a positive – for example, you don’t need to consider legal height-to-boundary rules when applying for consent.
+In some circumstances, this can be a positive – for example, you don’t need to consider legal height-to-boundary rules when applying for consent for your renovation.

 Usually under the terms of your cross lease title, you’ll be required to get the other cross lease owners to sign off on your renovation plans.
 But there is no legal process in place to ensure that this happens, and most councils aren’t responsible for checking that it has happened – in fact, they’re obligated to issue a building consent to anyone named on the land title, as long as it meets criteria.
-This means that talking your cross lease neighbours and gaining their consent is your responsibility – you could face expensive legal challenges after the build if you don’t.
+This means that talking your cross lease neighbours and gaining their consent is your responsibility – depending on how accepting your cross lease neighbours are to the changes you are making, you could face expensive legal challenges during and after the build if you don’t.

 To be safe, it’s best to talk to your lawyer before you start any renovation project.
-They should be able to look at the terms of your title and tell you what you need to do before you start.
+They should be able to look at the terms of your title and cross lease arrangement and tell you what you need to do before you start.

 First in, first served